Shotgun assembly of random graphs: Reconstruction from r -neighbourhoods, r >= 3

 Now consider $H_2$.
-By Lemma \ref{claim:CompSizeHighDegVxs} we may assume that all components of $H_2$ have at most $r-3$ vertices, and note that we can easily check that this holds from the $r$-balls.
+By \Cref{claim:CompSizeHighDegVxs} we may assume that all components of $H_2$ have at most $r-3$ vertices, and note that we can easily check that this holds from the $r$-balls.
 Consider a component $C$ of $H_2$.
 For each vertex $v$ of $C$, the $(r-4)$-ball around $v$ contains all vertices of $C$, so the $(r-3)$-ball contains all vertices of $V_1$ that are adjacent to a vertex of $C$.
-The $r$-ball around $v$ contains the 3-balls around these vertices, and we assume these are all unique.
+The $r$-ball around $v$ contains the 3-balls around the vertices in $V_1$ that are adjacent to a vertex of $C$, and we assume that these are all unique.
 It follows that by looking at the $r$-ball around $v$, we can identify $C$ (up to isomorphism), and for each vertex of $C$, we can determine which vertices of $V_1$ it is adjacent to.
 We obtain this information $|C|$ times for each component $C$ of $H_2$ (once for each vertex of $C$), and so allowing for multiplicities we can reconstruct all components of $H_2$ and the way they are attached to $H_1$. \end{proof}

+The two proofs above both give algorithms to (attempt to) reconstruct a graph from its $r$-neighbourhoods, although they do not necessarily run in polynomial time.
+Both of these algorithms use the overlap method which requires checking if the $(r-1)$-neighbourhood of a vertex in one neighbourhood is the same up to isomorphism as the $(r-1)$-neighbourhood of the marked vertex in a different neighbourhood, and these neighbourhoods could have polynomially many vertices.
+However, we can weaken the overlap method slightly and instead require that the $(r-1)$-neighbourhoods are more obviously distinct.
+For example, in the proof of \Cref{thm:r=3}(iii) we could require that the multiset of degrees of the neighbours of each vertex is unique.
+This is in fact how we prove \Cref{clauniq2}, and so the result still holds, but these multisets can be compared in polynomial time.

+For a vertex $v$, let $D(v)$ be the multiset of degrees of the neighbours of $v$.
+For the proof of \Cref{thm:r>3}(iii), we label the vertex $u$ by the multiset $\{D(v) : v \in \Gamma(u)\}$.
+It is easy to compare the labels of the vertices in polynomial time, and the proof of \Cref{clauniq3} shows that no two vertices with degree at least $np/2$ have the same label.
+The proof also requires that we check the isomorphism class of the components of $H_2$, but we assume these all have $o(\log n)$ vertices.

+We note that both the proof of \Cref{thm:r=3}(iii) and the proof of \Cref{thm:r>3} make use of \Cref{thm:r=2}, but the proof of this theorem also implicitly gives a polynomial algorithm.

+\begin{remark} Simultaneous work of Gaudio, R\'{a}cz and Sridhar \cite{gaudio2022average} also proved a result on the uniqueness of 3-balls over a different range of $p$.
+They proved the stronger result that the 3-balls around \emph{all} of the vertices are non-isomorphic, not just those around the vertices of degree at least $np/2$.
+However, they require $(1+\delta) \log(n)/n \leq p \leq 1/2$, and their result is not sufficient for our use here.
+In fact, such a result cannot hold for the smaller values of $p$ that we require as there will be many isolated vertices with isomorphic 3-balls. \end{remark}